-Both tung oil and linseed oil are naturally derived finishing oils that are used for wood crafts, furniture, flooring, and decks, and tung oil is additionally used on surfaces like brick and concrete.
-Tung and linseed oils are both popular finishing oils because they’re both classified as drying oils, which means they dry by exposure to oxygen, rather than by evaporation.
+Both tung oil (sometimes referred to as china wood oil) and linseed oil are naturally derived finishing oils that are used for woodworking crafts, furniture, flooring, and decks, and tung oil is additionally used on surfaces like brick and concrete.
+Tung and linseed oils are both popular finishing products because they’re both classified as drying oils, which means they dry by exposure to oxygen, rather than by evaporation.

-Both types of oil produce a thin filmy finish that’s not sticky to the touch, but there are some differences between them, and some reasons to choose one over the other.
+Both types of oil produce a penetrating finish that’s not sticky to the touch, but there are some differences between them, and some reasons to choose one over the other.

 Tung oil and linseed oil both come from plants.
 Tung oil is pressed from the seeds contained within the nut of the tung tree, while linseed is derived from ripe flax seeds.